-Knowledge comes from a wide array of sectors.
-Books, magazines, seminars, classrooms and The School of Hard Knocks.
+Knowledge comes from a wide array of sectors: books, magazines, seminars, classrooms and The School of Hard Knocks.

 We learn from others, from ourselves, from mentors, from coaches, from colleagues and competitors; if we are receptive to knowledge, they all become our teachers.

 In this chapter, I have highlighted case studies of a few of our clients.
-PostcardMania has over 66,000 clients in over 350 different industries that we have created direct mail postcard campaigns for.
-If you don't see your industry in this chapter, you can view hundreds more case studies at www.postcardmania.com/case-studies
+PostcardMania has created direct mail marketing campaigns for over 102,000 clients in over 350 different industries.
+If you don't see your industry in this chapter, you can view hundreds more case studies at postcardmania.com/case-studies.